Khiva, Uzbekistan: Independent Budget Travel Guide

 Khiva Daily Budget Guide

-Khiva is tiny, and almost all your expenses will happen within the city walls.
+The city is tiny, and almost all your expenses will happen within the city walls.
 Khiva can feel slightly more expensive than Bukhara because the “Itchan Kala” (Old City) is a tourist hub, but it’s still incredibly cheap.

 The “One-Ticket” System: Explain that you buy one ticket at the West Gate that lasts for two days and gets you into almost everything.
 This is the ultimate budget tip for Khiva!